kevindavis-gd/Iphone-Calculator/README.md

 # Iphone-Calculator

-Using HTML, CSS and JavaScript to replicate an Iphone calculator
+Purpose: Using html, css and javascript to replicate an iphone calculator